Gaius-Augustus/BRAKER/README.md

 #### ProtHint

-ProtHint is a pipeline for generating hints for GeneMark-EX and AUGUSTUS from proteins of any evolutionary distance.
+ProtHint is a pipeline for generating hints for GeneMark-ES/ET/EP/ETP and AUGUSTUS from proteins of any evolutionary distance.
 If protein sequences are given on input, BRAKER runs ProtHint automatically.
 Alternatively, ProtHint can be executed as a separate step during data preparation.
 ProtHint is available from <https://github.com/gatech-genemark/ProtHint>.
 Download as follows:

     git clone https://github.com/gatech-genemark/ProtHint.git